alvineebai/Alvine-kubernetes/16-cluster-maintenance-and-troubleshooting/readme.md

 ### Cluster High availability

-In production environments, it is recommended to have many master nodes (odd numbers: 3, 5 ..) running for high availability.
+In production environments, it is recommended to have many nodes in the control plane (odd numbers: 3, 5 ..) running for high availability.

 ### Backing up a cluster
 For disaster recovery, it is important to backup cluster state periodically.
 This can be done by taking a snapshot of the etcd (`etcdctl snapshot save` with necessary parameters).
 To restore the state of the cluster, use `etcdctl snapshot restore` with necessary options.